The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 But geometry was the easy part.
 The hard part was the light.

-Alma Tadema’s Secret: Painted Light
+Alma-Tadema’s Secret: Painted Light

 The reason most painted stone looks like gray plastic is that artists treat it as an opaque surface.
 They paint the light hitting it and bouncing off.